 Key Considerations

-- Maintain consistent naming conventions (camelCase, snake_case, etc.).
+Use meaningful key names and maintain consistent naming conventions (camelCase, snake_case, etc.).

 Common Patterns